strategineer/personal-website/content/blog/2025-01-23/index.md

 One way of solving this problem would be to give the PCs an incomplete map of the dungeon early on in their journey to give them an initial thrust towards something in the dungeon that interests them.

-No matter how interesting the encounters are, opening doors over and over again gets monotonous after a while unless the PCs have something they're trying to get to or a specific problem to solve.
+No matter how interesting the encounters are, opening doors repeatedly becomes monotonous after a while unless the PCs have something they're trying to get to or a specific problem to solve.

 ### Establish a goal and reason for the PCs to explore the dungeon

-Whether it's rescuing an NPC, mapping out the dungeon, finding a particular artifact, etc. giving a clear goal for PCs to strive towards will get them moving in a direction instead of aimlessly wandering around the dungeon hoping to stumble on treasure.
+Whether it's rescuing an NPC, mapping out the dungeon, or finding a particular artifact, giving a clear goal for PCs to strive towards will get them moving in a direction instead of aimlessly wandering around the dungeon hoping to stumble on treasure.

-Sending PCs into a megadungeon without establishing a goal for them other than escaping from the dungeon (which is what I did in this campaign initially) wasn't as interesting as I thought it would be and I wouldn't do that again.
+Sending PCs into a megadungeon without establishing a goal for them other than escaping from the dungeon (which is what I did in this campaign initially) wasn't as interesting as I had anticipated, and I wouldn't do it again.

 If PCs want to leave a dungeon they're trapped in (and they probably would unless you've established a reason for them to continue exploring it), they should be able to.